 It is proposed that we, as a Church, form a group that can explore serving the Port Orange undocumented alien community, much as we do the homeless.
 For, as Leviticus 19:34 states “‘The stranger who resides with you shall be to you as the native among you, and you shall love him as yourself.’”

-The Short Term Needs ministries are or will be comprised of the following:
+The Shepherd’s Hope Service Ministries are or will be comprised of the following:

 - Condolence/Card Ministry

 - People To People